-All mobile home installations require an outside air kit (cat. no. 71111 or 71112).
+All mobile home installations require an outside air kit (Cat.
+No. 71111 for units with legs or Cat.
+No. 71112 for units with a pedestal).
 The stove must be bolted to the floor and grounded to the chassis of the mobile home.